 Speaking of libraries, be sure to check out the online library calendars for lots of fun events.

 It’s spring and that means baseball season!
-Don’t miss the Opening Day Parade and game (happening March 26, 2020).
+Don’t miss the Opening Day Parade, festivities, and the game (happening March 26, 2020).

 Want to extend your love for baseball beyond opening day?
 Check out the Reds Hall of Fame Museum.

 Highfield Discovery Garden (at Glenwood Gardens) is a great place for the younger set.
 This 12 acre park within a park has shallow ponds that allow kids to inspect what lives within, lots of imaginative little houses to play in, an outdoor train set, and a fun playground area.
 They do offer classes so be sure to check out their daily event calendar.